Bauhaus-Archiv / Museum für Gestaltung Berlin (Ed.)

-In a fleeting fourteen year period, sandwiched between two world wars, Germany’s Bauhaus school of art and design changed the face of modernity.
-With utopian ideals for the future, the school developed a pioneering fusion of fine art, craftsmanship, and technology to be applied across painting, sculpture, design, architecture, film, photography, textiles, ceramics, theatre, and installation.
+In a fleeting 14-year period between two world wars, Germany’s Bauhaus school of art and design changed the face of modernity.
+With utopian ideas for the future, the school developed a pioneering fusion of fine art, craftsmanship, and technology, which they applied across media and practices from film to theater, and sculpture to ceramics.